insolar/observer/README.md

  * Observer health check service is at `http://localhost:8888/healthcheck`.

-### Deploy custom monitoring
+### Deploy a customized monitoring system

-You can install and deploy the monitoring system yourself.
+You can install, customize and deploy the monitoring system yourself.
 To do this:
 1. Deploy  [Grafana](https://grafana.com/docs/grafana/latest/installation/ "Install Grafana ") and  [Prometheus](https://prometheus.io/docs/prometheus/latest/installation/ "Install Prometheus ")